tdbgamer/atlanta_fp_rust/PITCHME.md

 ---

 ## Unsafe code
-- Allows for raw pointers, aliasing, etc. All the things the Rust compiler normally prevents.
+- Allows for raw pointers, aliasing, mutation, etc. All the things the Rust compiler normally prevents.
 - Unsafe should not be used to bypass safety guarantees, but instead to provide safe abstractions over unsafe code.
 - Many stdlib types that offer safety are built on unsafe code that has been hand verified.